nicole-beatrice-go/Study-Flashcard-App/README.md

 # Stoodi-App
-A study app that enhances flashcards by providing the user with effective study method features in order to study their flashcards
+A study app that allows users to create flashcards, adjust their difficulty, and toggle showing/hiding the answers

+## How to Run
+- Open a cloned version locally in VSCode
+- In the terminal, run `npm install`
+- Run `npm start`